-Breweries: Big Lick Brewing Company, Soaring Ridge Craft Brewers, Deschutes Brewery Tasting Room, Starr Hill Pilot Brewery & Side Stage
+Breweries: Big Lick Brewing Company, Deschutes Brewery Tasting Room, Starr Hill Pilot Brewery & Side Stage

 With Mill Mountain Park’s close proximity to Downtown Roanoke, you have multiple nearby options for delicious beer!
-Knock back a few Crooked Way IPAs at Soaring Ridge or enjoy a few of the specialty microbrews on tap at Big Lick Brewing Company.
+Enjoy a few of the specialty microbrews on tap at Big Lick Brewing Company and hang out on the beautiful outdoor patio.
 You can also get acquainted with the tasting rooms featuring beers you may have seen at your own local beer shop - the Deschutes Brewery Tasting Room on Market Street and the Starr Hill Pilot Brewery & Side Stage at The Bridges complex at the base of Mill Mountain.

 2. Biking: Waid Recreation Park

 If you’re looking for a few easy trails for biking, Waid Park in Franklin County is a wonderful option as it features multiple ADA compliant trails.
 For something a little more difficult, take advantage of the trails that wind along the Pigg River, which is also a popular option for tubing and paddling.
 You'll also want to check out Old Buzzard - the park's fantastic new jump line trail.
 The park contains over 10 miles of trails for hiking & biking.